Fishing Season: Apr. 1st- Oct. 15th, 1st Sat in May to March 15th, Panfish all Year, Bass Opens 3rd Saturday in June

 Water Flow Data

-Flat level line trolling is one of the most popular techniques for catching trout cruising shoals for food.
-Streamers, spoons and tandem flies with trailing nymphs are a very popular technique for early spring fishing.
+Minnows are becoming more important food sources.
+Streamers are prefered.
+Vertical jigging or flat level line trolling is one of the most popular techniques for catching trout cruising shoals for food.
+Streamers, flashers, spoons and tandem flies with trailing nymphs are a very popular techniques in remote areas of the canoe wilderness.
 This is a good method for covering water.
 A high quality rod holder works best & trolling speed can be variable from 1.2 to 2.5 miles an hour (paddling or rowing speed).
 Another equally strong technique is knowing shoal structures and depths.
 Anchor down, fish with floating line a cork bobber, long sinking leaders 12' and tippet extensions.
-Effective paterns include: small chironomids (midges), bugger Jigs, shredder nymphs larger ephemeroptera (mayflies), caddisflies (trichoptera), or stoneflies (plecoptera).
+Effective patterns include: small chironomids (midges), bugger Jigs, shredder nymphs larger ephemeroptera (mayflies), caddisflies (trichoptera), or stoneflies (plecoptera) and patterns like the balenced leech.
 Structure, depth, seasonality, and what are the fish taking play the biggest role in deciding what to use from the above list.
 Use a SLOW hand roll retrieve.
 The key is a SLOOOOOOOWWWW retrieve.
+As far as bass fishing goes, find structure and cover.
+Present your fly as a life like imitation of an available food source.
+Match the hatch.
+An intermediate or sink tip may help with the realism of your presentation.

-Water conditions are improving!
+Lake and ponds are getting ready to turnover.
+Most of the oxygen reserves has been depleted.
+Fish have a more scattered pattern in the high / upper parts of the water column.
 Check local area special regulations for Region 5 fisheries.
 Have appropriate insulative wading gear.
 Always have flotation devices on and available in the boat.
-Have the right equipment including cool weather gear, rain gear, and polarized sunglasses. https://www.dec.ny.gov/outdoor/124969.html
+Have the right equipment including cool weather gear, bug gear, rain gear, and polarized sunglasses. https://www.dec.ny.gov/outdoor/124969.html

 Local Species Available Apr.
 1st- Oct.
 15th, 1st Sat in May to March 15th, Panfish all Year, Bass Opens 3rd Saturday in June